bolcom/unFTP/README.md

 ![logo](logo.png)

-unFTP is a FTP server written in [Rust](https://www.rust-lang.org) and built on top of [libunftp](https://github.com/bolcom/libunftp) and the [Tokio](https://tokio.rs) asynchronous run-time.
+unFTP is a FTP(S) server written in [Rust](https://www.rust-lang.org) and built on top of [libunftp](https://github.com/bolcom/libunftp) and the [Tokio](https://tokio.rs) asynchronous run-time.
 It is **un**like your normal FTP server in that it provides:

-- Configurable Authentication (e.g. Anonymous, [PAM](https://en.wikipedia.org/wiki/Linux_PAM) or a REST service).
+- Configurable Authentication (e.g. Anonymous, [PAM](https://en.wikipedia.org/wiki/Linux_PAM) or a JSON file).
 - Configurable storage back-ends (e.g. [GCS](https://cloud.google.com/storage/) or filesystem)
 - Integration with [Prometheus](https://prometheus.io) for monitoring.

-With unFTP, you can present RFC compliant FTP to the outside world while freeing yourself to use modern APIs and techniques on the inside of your perimeter.
+With unFTP, you can present RFC compliant FTP(S) to the outside world while freeing yourself to use modern APIs and techniques on the inside of your perimeter.

-**unFTP is in its early development stages and therefore not suitable for use in production yet.**
+**unFTP is still in development and therefore not suitable for use in production yet.**

 ## Prerequisites

-You'll need [Rust](https://rust-lang.org) 1.40 (including `cargo`) or higher to build unFTP.
+You'll need [Rust](https://rust-lang.org) 1.41 (including `cargo`) or higher to build unFTP.
-There are no runtime dependencies besides the OS and libc.

 Run `make help` to see an overview of the supplied *make* targets.